MQ-28A Ghost Bat in flight

 MQ-28A Ghost Bat (PRV-001) at the Woomera test range, South Australia.
 Source: Boeing Defence Australia

-This analysis is ongoing and will be expanded with detailed coverage of the platform's sensor fusion architecture, modular payload integration, and the strategic implications of Australia's position in the global CCA development landscape.
-Commentary published independently at @KalanInvests.
+This analysis is ongoing and will be expanded with detailed coverage of the platform's sensor fusion architecture, communication architecture for crewed-uncrewed teaming, and Australia's positioning within the broader global CCA development landscape.

 ← Back to writing